Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Framework

 \textbf{Response generation using LLM}.
 The fused tokens are fed into LLM to generate the final response.
-We use Vicuna-v1.5-7B~\cite{vicuna} as the LLM.
+Our \model is compatible with different LLMs (Vicuna-v0-7B~\cite{vicuna}, Vicuna-v1.5-7B~\cite{vicuna}, and LLaMA-2-chat-7B~\cite{llama2}), as shown in \cref{tab:ablation_llm}.
 Pre-trained LLMs do not work well on IQA tasks, and need to be fine-tuned on our dataset.
 However, complete LLM fine-tuning is resource-intensive and data-hungry, requiring tens of thousands of high-quality human-written texts~\cite{instruct_gpt}.
 To get around of data shortage issue, we resort to LoRA~\cite{lora}, an efficient LLM fine-tuning technique, which selectively adjusts only a small set of parameters in the LLM.
 Following~\cite{lora, lamm}, we apply LoRA to fine-tune the projection layers in all self-attention modules.

 \textbf{Unique tag to distinguish multiple images}.
 Existing MLLMs~\cite{llava, minigpt4} are primarily designed to handle a single input image.
 They insert the visual tokens between the start (\eg, \texttt{<Img>}) and end (\eg, \texttt{</Img>}) tags.
 A simple extension to multi-image input is using textual cues to distinguish images, \eg, adding ``Reference Image:'', ``Image A:'', and ``Image B:'' before visual tokens.
 However, this simple extension sometimes fails to distinguish images, probably because the proportion of these short textual cues in the full texts is too small.
-To mitigate this, motivated by~\cite{zhao2023mmicl}, we adpot the unique tag for each image.
+To mitigate this, motivated by~\cite{zhao2023mmicl}, we adopt the unique tag for each image.
 In \textit{comparison} and \textit{reasoning} tasks, we select \texttt{<Img-Reference>}, \texttt{<Img-A>}, and \texttt{<Img-B>} as start tags, adhering to the HTML rule by adding a trailing slash (``/'') in the end tags.
 In \textit{description} task, the reference image retains the same tags, while the distorted image employs the original tags, \texttt{<Img></Img>}.